kjellm/kjellm.github.com/event.markdown

 [crud]: https://en.wikipedia.org/wiki/Create,_read,_update_and_delete
 [refinements]: https://ruby-doc.org/core-2.4.0/doc/syntax/refinements_rdoc.html

-Event sourcing is the idea that, rather than saving the current state of a system, you can rebuild it by replaying stored events.
-You often see event sourcing in conjunction with some key supporting
+Event sourcing is the idea that, rather than saving the current state of a system, you save events.
+The state of the system can then be rebuilt by replaying these stored events.
+You often see event sourcing in conjunction with some key supporting ideas:
-ideas:

-- [Domain Driven Design][ddd] (DDD)
+- [Domain Driven Design][ddd] (DDD) [^ddd-patterns]
 - [Command Query Responsibility Segregation][cqrs] (CQRS)
 - [Publish/subscribe][pubsub] (Pub/sub)

-DDD patterns that are particularily relevant to event sourcing are:

-  - Ubiquitous language
-  - Repositories
-  - Aggregates
-  - Entities
-  - Value Objects
-  - Domain Events

 My intention is not to explain all these concepts in detail, but rather to show how all comes together.

-The code is simple by design.
+I hope to be able to do this in a concise and readable manner.
+As such, the code is simple by design.
 Most classes would need further refinements before suitable for real world usage.

 You can see the entire source code in [this gist][1].

 ### Setup

 See [base.rb][2].
 The code here are not necessary to understand the concepts shown in this article.
-Included for completness.
+I encurage you to not look at this code for now, but rather read on and eventually come back and look at it later if you want.
 In short, the code here contains:

 - Some monkeypatching of `String` and `Hash`.
 (Would use [refinements][refinements] for this in a real project)
+- A `UUID` module
-- `BaseObject`
+- A `BaseObject` that all classes inherits from.
+It provides:
+  - `::attributes`
-- `Registry` class that allows lookup of command handlers, repositories, and the event store.
+  - A `#registry` that allows lookup of command handlers, repositories, and the event store.
+  - `#logg`
-- `UUID` module
+  - `#to_h`
 - Base classes for entities and value objects.

 ### Event Sourcing

 <div class="illustration">
   <img src="images/event-sourceing/store.svg" style="width: 80%" alt="Event store class diagram"/>
+  <div class="caption">Class diagram of the event store and related classes</div>
 </div>

 {::comment}